Winchester rifle: Model 1886

 The Model 1886 continued the trend towards chambering heavier rounds and had an all-new and considerably stronger locking-block action than the toggle-link Model 1876.
 It was designed by John Moses Browning, who had a long and profitable relationship with Winchester from the 1880s to the early 1900s.
 William Mason made some improvements to Browning's original design.
 In many respects, the Model 1886 was a true American express rifle, as it could be chambered in the more powerful black powder cartridges of the day, such as the .45-70 Government, long a Winchester goal.
 The 1886 proved capable of handling not only the .45 Gov't but also .45-90 and the huge .50-110 Express "buffalo" cartridges, and in 1903 was chambered for the smokeless high-velocity .33 Winchester.
 In 1935, Winchester introduced a slightly modified M1886 as the Model 71, chambered for the more powerful .348 Winchester cartridge.

-The model 1886 rifle is used by Father Grigori, a supporting character in the video-game "Half-Life 2".